gardener/gardener/docs/development/testing.md

   - only set higher timeouts if waiting for long-running reconciliations to be finished

 ## Gardener Upgrade Tests (using provider-local)

-Gardener upgrade tests will setup kind cluster and deploys gardener version `vX.X.X` then it upgrades to given version `vY.Y.Y`.
+Gardener upgrade tests setup a kind cluster and deploy Gardener version `vX.X.X` before upgrading it to a given version `vY.Y.Y`.

-This allow us to qualify/verify the current g/g revision/branch (not yet released) or a specific release whether it is compatible with latest or a specific release (**`GARDENER_PREVIOUS_RELEASE`**).
+This allows verifying whether the current (unreleased) revision/branch (or a specific release) is compatible with the latest (or a specific other release).
+The `GARDENER_PREVIOUS_RELEASE` and `GARDENER_NEXT_RELEASE` environment variables are used to specify the respective versions.

-This helps us to understand real time scenario what happens or how it reacts when gardener upgrades from version `vX.X.X` to `vY.Y.Y` for existing shoots in different states (`creation`/`hibernation`/`wakeup`/`deletion`).
-Gardener upgrade tests also help us to qualify releases for all flavors **non-HA**, **HA** with failure tolerance `node`/`zone`.
+This helps understanding what happens or how the system reacts when Gardener upgrades from versions `vX.X.X` to `vY.Y.Y` for existing shoots in different states (`creation`/`hibernation`/`wakeup`/`deletion`).
+Gardener upgrade tests also help qualifying releases for all flavors (**non-HA** or **HA** with failure tolerance `node`/`zone`).

-Just like E2E test also a [KinD cluster](https://kind.sigs.k8s.io/) and [skaffold](https://skaffold.dev/) to bootstrap a full installation of Gardener based on the current revision/branch, including [provider-local](../extensions/provider-local.md).
+Just like E2E tests, upgrade tests also use a [KinD cluster](https://kind.sigs.k8s.io/) and [skaffold](https://skaffold.dev/) for bootstrapping a full Gardener installation based on the current revision/branch, including [provider-local](../extensions/provider-local.md).
-This allows us to run e2e tests in an isolated test environment, fully locally without any infrastructure interaction.
+This allows running e2e tests in an isolated test environment, fully locally without any infrastructure interaction.
 The tests perform a set of operations on Shoot clusters, e.g. create, delete, hibernate and wake up.

 Below is a sequence describing how the tests are performed.